Jarrett Boykin: Coaching career

 Following Boykins playing days, he moved in to his coaching career.
 He first joined the Oakland Raiders as part of the Bill Walsh Diversity Coaching Fellowship program, before later joined the Charlotte 49ers staff as an offensive quality control coach in 2019.
 The following year, Boykin joined Joe Reich's staff at Wingate as the wide receivers coach.

 After two seasons at Wingate, Boykin joined the staff at Murray State as the wide receivers coach, opting for the on-field coaching position over offers to join Power Five programs as an analyst.

+In 2023, Boykin served as the wide receivers coach for Texas A&M–Commerce.
+After one season he was hired for the same role under first-year head coach Doug Socha for Lenoir–Rhyne.